return to homepage

 Inseam

 From crotch to the inside of your ankle.
 Start from the ankle and up.
 This is best done with a partner.
+PS: This is how you find your best pants length (petite, average or tall)

-Tips on How to Take Exact Measurements
+Tips on How to Take Exact Measurements:

 • Measure yourself after a meal (like lunch or dinner) to get the most accurate read of your body

 Now you know your true measurements!
 This will help save you time when going shopping.
-No more dissapointing surprises when you discover that the top you bought online is size smaller or bigger than what was stated on the description.

-How to Use Your Measurements
+How to Use Your Body Measurements

 Online, catalogues